Improve Energy Efficiency with Hot Aisle Containment while supporting higher density server applications

 The high density installations of blade servers are causing hot spots and cooling these blades is a significant airflow distribution problem.
 One of the most recommended best practice solutions to resolve this problem is containment-the complete separation of the air paths on the data center floor.
 Hot Aisle Containment, for this reason, succeeds as an efficiency strategy.
 Server exhaust air, so often the culprit in conventional cooling, is removed from the room at large.
 Users can then focus cooling strictly to the rack or row.

-Hot Aisle Containment
+What is Hot Aisle Containment?

 Depending on the manufacturer, these solutions may or may not include fans to propel the air out of the cabinet and in to the false ceiling.

 One version of hot aisle containment turns the hot aisle into its own room.
 Once cabinets are aligned in the traditional hot aisle/cold aisle layout, the hot aisle is sealed with doors, sidewalls, and roofs.From there, an In-Row air conditioner takes over.
 This unit, more compact, is embedded within a row of enclosures.
 It captures exhaust air off the equipment, conditions it, and returns it to the cold aisle.